-Wear sunglasses and protective garments.
+- Wear sunglasses and protective garments.
 Long-sleeved tops and wide-brimmed hats will help protect your skin from sunlight exposure.
-Avoid fabrics which are lean or have a loose ribbon — UV rays can pass through them.
-You might wish to think about wearing clothing especially designed to block UV rays, which are available at sporting goods shops.
+Avoid fabrics that are lean or have a loose ribbon UV rays can pass through them.
+You might wish to think about wearing clothing specially designed to block UV rays, which are available at sporting goods shops.

 Who Else Is Misleading Us About Sun Allergy Symptoms and Treatment?

 The indications of lupus may vary considerably from 1 individual to another.
 The indicators may differ from patient to patient, so it’s always preferable to consult the physician in the repeated occurrences of some incorrect signals.
 The signs and treatments are determined by the form of allergy.
 If such symptoms are observed, it’s critical that you consult a health care provider.
 When it is accompanied by different symptoms, seek advice from your medical care provider, to rule out the chance of underlying diseases or disorders.
 Eczema skin symptoms may be caused by synthetic chemicals found in personal care solutions.
 There are numerous skin disorders that can result in dark spots.

 Where to Find Sun Allergy Symptoms and Treatment